 - Acquiring and saving items regardless of their value.

 - Extreme distress at the idea of getting rid of possessions.

 - Accumulating possessions to the point that it makes rooms unusable.
 For example - Stacks of newspapers on seating and dining areas, piles of clothes on the bed, heaps of possessions causing narrow pathways from room to room.

 - Poor organization, losing important items or documents in the clutter.

 - Conflict with those who try to remove items from home.

-How do I know if my loved one have hoarding disorder?
+How do I know if my loved one has hoarding disorder?

-Hoarding is different from collecting.
 Both activities involve acquiring items to which a person gives a special value that may go beyond the item's actual worth.
-Collectors tend to organize and display items carefully.
-Collectors are usually proud of their items and like to talk about them or show them off.
-Hoarders, on the other hand, are often embarrassed about the status of their living situation.
+Someone experiencing hoarding disorder, on the other hand, is often embarrassed about the status of their living situation.
 They also may avoid inviting people into their homes.

-You may wonder why hoarders keep so many possessions when it seems so obvious that the behavior is unhealthy.
+You may wonder why someone experiencing hoarding disorder keeps so many possessions when it seems so obvious that the behavior is unhealthy.
 Very little is known in the psychology community about what causes a person to begin to hoard.
 Experts say hoarding tendencies often begin as young as puberty, but most people who seek professional treatment for the disorder do not do so until they are 50 or older.